Jacquard 04: Extending The Data Model

 looming problem.
 (If you’ve already spotted it, give yourself a pat on

 the back.)
-What happens when we add a second User
+What happens when we add a second User, also with a

 Twitter account configured, and that user ends up following some of